vuejs/test-utils-docs/src/guide/vuex.md

 ## Conclusion

-- Use `global.plugins` to install a plugin
+- Use `global.plugins` to install Vuex as a plugin
 - Use `global.mocks` to mock a global object, such as Vuex, for advanced use cases
 - Consider testing complex Vuex mutations and actions in isolation
-- Allow your `createStore` function to take an `initialState` argument to set up specific test scenarios
+- Wrap `createStore` with a function that takes an argument to set up specific test scenarios